-Type of Program and Description of Operations.
-Johnson County Juvenile Drug Court is a voluntary, post-adjudication, multi-phase intervention program designed for delinquent youth involved in the juvenile justice system who have been diagnosed with a substance use disorder and are at increased evidence-based, risk of reoffending.
-Juvenile Drug Court utilizes developmentally appropriate treatment and supervision measures to assist juveniles and families.
+A. Type of Program and Description of Operations.
+Ingle County Juvenile Drug Court is a voluntary, post-adjudication, multi-phase intervention program designed for delinquent youth involved in the juvenile justice system who have been diagnosed with a substance use disorder and are at increased risk of reoffending.
+Juvenile Drug Court utilizes evidencebased, developmentally appropriate treatment and supervision measures to assist juveniles and families.
 Juvenile Drug Court aims to divert juveniles from incarceration and reduce substance use disorders amongst youth while strengthening families through treatment and community supervision efforts.
 Juvenile Drug Court is available only to juveniles meeting program eligibility requirements.
-The juvenile must be a resident of Johnson County; must be between fourteen and seventeen years of age, must not have a prior conviction for a serious felony involving violence as defined in § 5-4-501(c)(2); must not have a prior conviction that would require registration as a sex offender; must be identified as moderate-to-high risk, as determined by a validated risk need assessment; must have a moderate-to-severe substance use disorder, and must be identified as clinically appropriate for the program, as determined by a licensed therapist.
-Juvenile Drug Court is a minimum of twelve (12) months.
-Juvenile Drug Court is held every 2nd Tuesday of the month at 11:00 a.m., at the Johnson County Courthouse, 215 West Main Street, Clarksville, AR 72830.
+The juvenile must be a resident of Johnson County; must be between fourteen and seventeen years of age, must not have a prior conviction for a serious felony involving violence as defined in \$5-4-501(c)(2); must not have prior conviction that would require registration as a sex offender; must be identified as moderate-to-high risk, as determined by a validated risk need assessment; must have a moderate-to-severe substance use disorder, and must be identified as clinically appropriate for the program, as determined by a licensed therapist.
+Juvenile Drug Court is a minimum of twelve (12) months, Juvenile Drug Court is held every 2nd Tuesday of the month at 11:00 a.m., at the Johnson County Courthouse located at 215 West main Street, Clarksville, AR.
+72830.

 - B. Statutory Authority.
-Johnson County Juvenile Drug Court was established pursuant to the Arkansas Code Annotated§ 16-98-301 et. seq. - C. Certification of Compliance.
-Johnson County Juvenile Drug Court operates in compliance with all applicable sentencing laws, including fines, fees, court costs, and probation assessments.
+Johnson County Juvenile Drug Court was established pursuant to the Ark.
+Code Ann. §16-98-301 et. seq. - C. Certification of Compliance.
+Johnson County Juvenile Drug Court operates in compliance to all applicable sentencing laws, including fines, fees, court costs and probation assessments.
 Team members have attended training programs offered by the Administrative Office of the Courts.
-Johnson County Juvenile Drug Court operates in accordance with best-practice standards.

-D. Use of Court Resources.
-The Johnson County Juvenile Drug Court team is composed of the following members: circuit judge, prosecuting attorney, public defender, juvenile drug court coordinator, juvenile probation officer, school representative, and community-based treatment provider.
-Team members participate in staffing and review hearings to ensure that all available resources are used promptly to meet juveniles' individual needs.
-Through the Department of Human Services, Division of Aging, Adult, and Behavioral Health Services, contracted agencies provide treatment services.
+Johnson County Juvenile Drug Court operates in accordance with bestpractice standards. - D. Description of Program's Use of Resources.
+The Johnson County Juvenile Drug Court team is composed of the following members: Circuit Judge, Prosecuting Attorney, Public Defender, Juvenile Drug Court Coordinator, Juvenile Probation Officer, School Representative, and the community-based treatment provider.
+Team members participate in staffing and review hearings to ensure that all available resources are used promptly to meet each juvenile's individual needs.
+The Department of Human Services Division of Aging, Adult, and Behavioral Health Services are contracted agencies to provide treatment services.

-E. Sources of Funding: Johnson County Drug Court receives funding and support from Johnson County, the Public Defender Commission, the Johnson County Prosecuting Attorney's Office, and the Administrative Office of the Courts.
+E. Sources of Funding.
+The Program receives funding and support from Johnson County Public Defender Commission, the Johnson County Prosecuting Attorney's Office and the Administrative Office of the Courts.